 Technical requirements for online classes

-Please be sure you meet the appropriate technical requirements for an online course.
+All students enrolled in online classes must meet the appropriate technical requirements.
 The University of Nevada, Reno uses Canvas (called WebCampus at our University) for its online classes.
-Students enrolled in online learning classes will need access to a computer, access to the Internet and a supported web browser.
+Students enrolled in online classes will need access to a computer, access to the Internet and a supported web browser.

 Use of Canvas app versus browser access

-We highly recommend that you access this course via a browser on a laptop or desktop.
+We highly recommend that you access your course via a mobile browser or a browser on a laptop or desktop.
 The Canvas app for mobile devices is not compatible with the following programs utilized by the University, which may be used in your course:

 - Proctorio and Examity—used for proctored exams